 Determining time frames for a research project can sometimes be problematic if we don't take into account the following:

-- the time-consuming research method, particular methodology, use of specific research tools
+- Time-consuming research method, particular methodology, use of specific research tools

-- the division of work and working time in terms of a research team
+- Division of work and working time in terms of a research team

-- the random situations, unforeseen circumstances that may prolong the conduct of research
+- Random situations and unforeseen circumstances that may prolong the conduct of research.

 Presentation of research results